Ingrown Toenail Surgery

 To help aid your recovery, abstain from wearing tight fitting shoes and opt for ones which are open toe or loose fitting; this will avoid putting pressure on the toe whilst it is healing.

 You will be given a follow-up appointment, approximately 2 weeks after surgery to ensure the wound is healing well; however, if you notice any redness, swelling or pus, or if pain develops, you should notify your doctor immediately.

 At One Healthcare we can book you in to see a specialist Orthopaedic or Podiatric surgeon, usually within 48 hours, for an initial consultation.
 Ingrown toenail surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Ingrown Toenail Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital